MicrosoftDocs/AdaptiveCards/AdaptiveCards/authoring-cards/input-validation.md

 >
 > Min and max properties (including maxLength) on some platforms may be enforced directly by the control.
 For example, a min property on Input.Date may be enforced by not allowing users to select a date before the minimum in a date picker.
 In that case, the error message may not be shown.

+## Labels

+Another property added in schema version 1.3 for all input elements is the `label` string property.
+Using the `label` property is the recommended way of tagging inputs in an Adaptive Card, on the one hand, it is a simple and concise way of labelling inputs for card authors, while on the other it also provides the following benefits:
+* Validation indicators: as mentioned before inputs can be now marked as required, labels for required inputs will have a visual indicator next to them.
+This visual indicator is defined in the `HostConfig` and by default is rendered as an asterisk `*`.
+* Accessibility: by having a connection between labels and inputs, renderer libraries can set the necessary properties to allow users using assistive technologies (screen readers) to be able to interact correctly with inputs inside adaptive cards.
+    * Labels vs Placeholders: as Katie Sherwin explains in the article [Placeholders in form fields are harmful](https://www.nngroup.com/articles/form-design-placeholders/) using placeholders has many negative consequences such as straining users' short term memory, making it harder for users to verify their inputs before submitting, providing difficulties for users to read them as, usually, placeholder text has poor color contrast against it's background or screen readers not reading the placeholder text at all, just to name a few.
+    * TextBlock and RichTextBlock: while using other card elements as labels may seem as a good solution it presents the issue of not being able to enforce proximity between inputs and labels, on the other hand by using the `label` property, we can ensure that both visual elements are rendered next to each other which helps users who need screen magnifiers.

 ## Fields to be validated and submitted

 Inputs will be validated when the user clicks on an Action.Submit action in the card.
 Those inputs which will be validated and submitted for a given Action.Submit action are: